 As mortal beings, it’s impossible to foresee the outcome of events where the course of history is altered in a way we never anticipated.
 The anniversary of the Six Day War stands not only as a testament of Israel’s determination and perseverance, but God’s preservation in spite of the calculated objective of past and present enemies.

-On this day, stand in solidarity with the State of Israel and voice your support by declaring what history makes obvious—Israel cannot be defeated.
+On this day, stand in solidarity with the State of Israel and voice your support by declaring what history makes obvious—Israel is forever (Jer.
+7:7; 25:5).
 The city of Jerusalem is Israel’s indivisible capital.
-REJOICE WITH JERUSALEM!

 1) Jerusalem, Israel Panorama (Photo credit: By Pixabay/[Free for commercial use; No attribution required]/Enhancement/MKM Portfolios)